ZacheryGlass/StablecoinWatch/docs/api-integration-guide.md

 # API Integration Guide
-> Status: Future implementation (pending Tasks 3.1/3.2).
-Use as a blueprint; current runtime uses a Hybrid service with CMC+Messari.
-Prerequisite: complete service layer + fetcher integration.
-ApiConfig is integrated; IDataFetcher implementations are not yet active.
+> Status: Active implementation.
+The pluggable architecture is operational with CMC, Messari, CoinGecko, and DeFiLlama integrations.
+ApiConfig and IDataFetcher implementations are actively used in production.

 This guide explains how to integrate new data sources into StablecoinWatch's pluggable architecture.